dsimat/pandas_intro/readme.md

   - [pandasBonus-Answers.ipynb](https://colab.research.google.com/github/nuitrcs/pandas_intro/blob/main/pandasBonus-Answers.ipynb)

 ## Fork
-This fork contains my edits and also contains a virtual environment using `uv`.
+This fork contains my edits (pandas-Updated and pandas2-Updated files) and also contains a virtual environment using `uv`.
+The original files are also included for reference.

 ## Installation
 1. [Install the uv package manager](https://docs.astral.sh/uv/getting-started/installation/)